tonxycs/SemDINO/README.md

 ### Dataset: (Messages and Download)

-Please refer to our datasets/RS's code:
+Please refer to our datasets/RS's code and Paper's Experiments Settings Section ‌especially‌: 1.Datasets 2.Implementation Details.

 [A] Landsat-SCD: